We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 If you have a double vanity, then the classic and timeless look would be installing two identical mirrors, one above each sink.

 Neither of the mirrors should extend beyond the widest part of the vanity, and both should be wider than the sink.
 In addition, the two mirrors should not touch.
-A larger gap between the two mirrors is preferred by many designers (at least 10 inches).
+A larger gap between the two mirrors is preferred by many designers (at least 10 inches or 25.4 cm).

 If these guidelines would result in the twin mirrors being too small for the wall or to remain functional, then opt for one mirror that extends behind both sinks but does not go past the vanity edge.

 Other Considerations for the Width of Your Mirror